2 killed, 1 seriously hurt in high-speed Dan Ryan crash near Englewood, Illinois State Police say

-All lanes of the Dan Ryan at 65th Street remain closed after the overnight crash.
+All lanes of the Dan Ryan at 65th Street were closed for hours after the overnight crash.

 Illinois State Police confirmed two people are dead after the incident, and a third person is seriously hurt, after the driver of the SUV was traveling at high speed, lost control, slammed into a concrete barrier, flipped and hit a pole, crushing the vehicle and pinning those inside.